cakephp/docs/en/quickstart.rst

 *****************

 The best way to experience and learn CakePHP is to sit down and build something.
-To start off we'll build a simple bookmarking application.
+To start off we'll build a simple blog.

-.. include:: /tutorials-and-examples/bookmarks/intro.rst
-.. include:: /tutorials-and-examples/bookmarks/part-two.rst
+.. include:: /tutorials-and-examples/blog/blog.rst

 .. meta::
     :title lang=en: Getting Started